mpucheniubo/twitter-mood/README.md

 ## ⚙️ Functionality

-The functino retrieves periodically tweets from the database and runs sentiment analysis on the content.
+The function retrieves periodically tweets from the database and runs sentiment analysis on the content.
 Then it inserts the result in a differnet table linking the values with the original tweet via the ID.

 The sentiments are not normalized, so that they can be compared across different iterations.